JurisProject/juris-publications/Sections/09 - The Juris Framework.md

 _**Hearing Process:**_ All previous SNAP materials, opinions, evidence, and claims will be made available for review by panel high jurists.
 The High Jurists will be able to ask any questions of either party, and parties will be required to provide answers \(and may be found in default if they fail to respond.\) If relevant, this may extend as far as the coordination of video-based hearings.
 At this time, the parties will be allowed, at the discretion of the Jurists, to submit additional evidence, make additional arguments or counter arguments, provide witnesses, and amend previous materials.
 Any new materials, or communications, will be made available to all other parties at the time of submission.

 _**Judgement:**_ At the end of 30 days, \(unless an extension is requested or granted by the panel,\) the High Jurists will render a binding judgement on the facts of the case.
-Through the Juris dashboard the Jurists will input their decision, and the CDK will unlock the smart contract, and execute the code, automatically enforcing the judgement.
+Through the Juris dashboard the Jurists will input their decision, and the Juris code will unlock the smart contract, and execute the code, automatically enforcing the judgement.

 [^15]: [https://en.wikipedia.org/wiki/Delphi\_method](https://en.wikipedia.org/wiki/Delphi_method)
 [^16]: [https://www.uncitral.org/pdf/english/texts/arbitration/arb-rules/arb-rules.pdf](https://www.uncitral.org/pdf/english/texts/arbitration/arb-rules/arb-rules.pdf)